khibino/haskell-relational-record/tutorial.md

     Account {accountId = 2, productCd = "SAV", custId = 1, openDate = 2000-01-15, closeDate = Nothing, lastActivityDate = Just 2004-12-19, status = "ACTIVE", openBranchId = Just 2, openEmpId = Just 10, availBalance = Just 500.0, pendingBalance = Just 500.0}
     ...

+We make it!

+To understand how to express more complicated relations and how to update tables, please read [Examples](examples.hs).